 - Subjective Biofeedback

-To illustrate how each will work we will use tomorrow (Tuesday’s) workout from “Kid’s Camp.”
+To illustrate how each will work we will use one of our Tuesday workouts from the “Kid’s Camp” Cycle:

 For 25 Minutes: